arhussain1/bank-tech-test/README.md

 For this project I will be attempting my first tech test, the task is to design a simple software to manage a users bank account, it should be able to handle deposits and withdrawals and also printing an account statement.

-In addition, the main goal of this exercise is to practice creating professional quality code which displays my OO (object oriented) design abilities i.e. my ability to plan out what classes, methods I need and how they will interact with eachother.
+In addition, the main goal of this exercise is to practice creating professional quality code which displays my OO (object-oriented) design abilities i.e. my ability to plan out what classes, methods I need and how they will interact with each other.
 Also, to show my ability to use TDD (Test Driven Development) to drive the creation of classes and methods to produce well tested code.

 #### The requirements for this project are listed below: